NASSWIEL/Deeplearning-concepts-Pytorch/README.md

 # DeepDiveAI

-A comprehensive collection of practical implementations and tutorials for deep learning using PyTorch.
+## About DeepDiveAI

-This repository contains hands-on code examples, notebooks, and implementations of various deep learning techniques and architectures.
-The focus is on providing clear, well-documented examples that demonstrate fundamental concepts and best practices in modern deep learning.
+DeepDiveAI is a hands-on code examples, notebooks, and implementations of various deep learning / ML techniques.

 **Note** : This repository is on progress.